spicetify/docs/docs/development/api-wrapper/methods/popup-modal.md

 ### `Content`

-`Content` is an object that contains information about the modal needs to be displayed.
+`Content` is an object that contains the information needed to display the modal.

 | Property | Type | Description |
 | --- | --- | --- |